davidgatti/How-to-Understand-Sockets-Using-IoT/Templates/NodeJS/tls/README.md

 Encryption on hardware is bit tricky, so for now this example shows how to encrypt a connection between two NodeJS apps.
-The only major difference between a regular TCP connection is the private Key, and the public certificate that you have to set in to an option object.
+The only major difference between a regular TCP connection is the private Key, and the public certificate that you’ll have to set in to an `option` object.

 # How to Create a Key and Certificate